Many of you may already have a vocal steamer, but maybe not have heard of a vocal nebuliser.

 Another bolster for the case is that nebuliser particles are smaller.
 Hence, they have a much better chance of making it down to your larynx without condensing on your airway.
 That means better hydration right away!

-Using saline (instead of water) is also a key ingredient to why a nebuliser is awesome.
+Using saline (NOT water – in capitals) is also a key ingredient to why a nebuliser is awesome.
 I’ll explain that more below, but it simply hydrates you better.
-If you use boiling hot saline in a vocal steamer, the salt will be left behind in the evaporation process!
+If you use boiling hot saline in a vocal steamer on the other hand, the salt will be left behind in the evaporation process!
 Good for your dinner, but not for your voice.

 You can’t use any old saline though.
 It has to be 0.9% isotonic saline.